David-OConnor/pyflow/README.md

 - If you have `Rust` installed, the most convenient way is to run `cargo install pypackage`.

+## Quickstart
+- Run `pypackage init` in an existing project folder, or `pypackage new projname` to create a new project folder.
+- Run `pypackage install` to install dependencies
+- Run `pypackage python` to run python

 ## Use
 - Create a `pyproject.toml` file in your project directory.
 See